aleju/imgaug/README.md

 # About

-This library helps you with augmenting images for your machine learning projects.
+This python library helps you with augmenting images for your machine learning projects.
 It converts a set of input images into a new, much larger set of slightly altered images.

 ![64 quokkas](examples_grid.jpg?raw=true "64 quokkas")

 Features:
 * Most standard augmentation techniques available.
-* Techniques can be applied to both images and landmarks on images.
+* Techniques can be applied to both images and keypoints/landmarks on images.
 * Define your augmentation sequence once at the start of the experiment, then apply it many times.
 * Define flexible stochastic ranges for each augmentation, e.g. "rotate each image by a value between -45 and 45 degrees" or "rotate each image by a value sampled from the normal distribution N(0, 5.0)".
 * Easily convert all stochastic ranges to deterministic values to augment different batches of images in the exactly identical way (e.g. images and their heatmaps).

-The image below shows examples for each availabe augmentation technique. ("Noop" is an augmenter that doesn't change the image at all.)
+The image below shows examples for each availabe augmentation technique.

 ![Available augmenters](examples.jpg?raw=true "Effects of all available augmenters")

 *Noop is an augmenter that does nothing.
 Values for crop are (top pixel, right px, bottom px, left px).
-Other values written in form (a, b) mean that the value was randomly picked from the range (a, b).*
+Other values written in the form (a, b) mean that each value x was randomly picked from the range a <= x <= b.*

 # Requirements and installation

 Required dependencies:
 * numpy
 * scipy
-* scikit-image
+* scikit-image (`pip install -U scikit-image`)
 * OpenCV

 Currently only tested in python2.7.
+No installer available right now, copy the files `imgaug.py`, `augmenters.py` and `parameters.py` into your project.

 # Examples